WWE Rumors: ‘Monday Night Raw’ Tag Team Gets Huge Contract Offer But Has Yet To Sign, Per ‘Fightful’

 “We were told that the company asked them to ride things out and see where they stood in the weeks that followed,” Fightful‘s Sean Ross Sapp continued.
 “A tag team title reign and WrestleMania appearance later, and things look like they remain the same.”

 Despite being given a chance to hold the Raw Tag Team Championships in the weeks leading up to WrestleMania 35, The Revival lost their titles to Curt Hawkins and Zack Ryder at the event’s kickoff show.
-Per Pro Wrestling Sheet, this marked the first time the veteran lower-card duo had won a tag team championship in WWE since 2008, while also representing the end of Hawkins’ record 269-match losing streak.
+Per Pro Wrestling Sheet, this marked the first time the veteran lower-card duo had won a tag team championship in WWE since 2008, while also represents the end of Hawkins’ record 269-match losing streak.

 As further pointed out by Fightful, the news of The Revival’s apparent reluctance to sign long-term contracts to remain in WWE for the next several years comes as the promotion is dealing with unusually high levels of employee turnover.
 Aside from losing several writers, as well as wrestlers Tye Dillinger, Hideo Itami, Dustin Rhodes (aka Goldust), and Dean Ambrose, a report from The Inquisitr noted that WWE also parted ways with longtime backstage agents Arn Anderson and Dean Malenko in recent weeks.